 Music Stream Center’s comprehensive private lesson program combines individual lessons with music lab time, musicianship classes, recitals, Music Teachers’ Association concert opportunities, and various auditions, competitions, master classes, special awards, etc.

 We provide a well-rounded music education for students and help them obtain skills that they can use for the rest of their lives.
 Beyond music and musicianship, students will also learn poise, discipline, goal setting, self-esteem, time management skills, and public presentation skills.
-We also provide a fun experience to those who want to explore the life-long enjoyment of learning music.
+We also provide a fun experience for those who want to explore the life-long enjoyment of learning music.

-- Musicianship classes consist of theory, ear training, rhythm, performance, repertoire, ensemble, music history, music appreciation, composition, improvisation, transposition, harmonization, singing, movements, sight singing, sight playing and technique, etc.
+- Musicianship classes consist of theory, ear training, rhythm, performance, repertoire, ensemble, music history, music appreciation, composition, improvisation, transposition, harmonization, singing, movements, sight singing, sight playing, and technique, etc.

 - Students learn each subject through the benefit of group teaching and games.